WPBeginner

 What happens with my WordPress.com Subscribers?

-Thankfully, WordPress.com allows you to migrate your subscribers with one condition.
-You must use their Jetpack plugin which adds the same subscriber functionality that you had at WordPress.com.
-Once you install and activate the Jetpack plugin, you would need to contact the WordPress.com team and ask them to migrate the subscribers for you.
-Our hope is that in the later versions of Jetpack, this will become easier and users will be able to do it themselves.
+Once you install and activate the Jetpack plugin, you will need to contact the WordPress.com team and ask them to migrate the subscribers for you.
+We hope that this will become easier in the later versions of Jetpack, and users will be able to do it themselves.

 Can you help me transfer from WordPress.com to WordPress.org for FREE?

 Absolutely.
 We offer migration from WordPress.com as part of our free WordPress blog setup service.
-If you need our assistance, then simply signup.
+If you need our assistance, then simply sign up.
 It’s free :)

 What are the costs of switching to WordPress.org?

 WordPress is free.
 However, there are some minimal web hosting costs.
 We recommend that you read this article on: Why is WordPress free?
-What are the costs and what is the catch?
+What are the costs, and what is the catch?

-I already paid WordPress.com, can I get a refund?
+I already paid WordPress.com.
+Can I get a refund?

 Yes, you can.
 If you recently purchased a custom domain or a paid plan from WordPress.com, then you can ask them for a full refund.